sekcja-memow/logistics-regression/docs/docs.md

 We use a method called **gradient descent** to train our model.
 This method iteratively reduces the cost function.

-From a mathematical point of view, the gradient is the direction in which the function grows the most, it turns out that the opposite direction to the gradient indicates the place where the local minimum of the function can be.
+From a mathematical point of view, the gradient is the direction in which the function grows the most.
+It turns out that the opposite direction to the gradient indicates the place where the local minimum of the function can be.

-This means that iteratively moving in the opposite direction to the function gradient, we are able to find the local minimum of the cost function.
+This means that iteratively moving in the opposite direction to the function gradient, and we are able to find the cost function's local minimum.

 <a href="https://www.codecogs.com/eqnedit.php?latex=\theta'&space;=&space;\theta&space;-&space;\mu&space;\nabla&space;f" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\theta'&space;=&space;\theta&space;-&space;\mu&space;\nabla&space;f" title="\theta' = \theta - \mu \nabla f" /></a>

-**Optimizers** are algorithms responsible for reducing the cost function during gradient descent algorithm.
+**Optimizers** are algorithms responsible for reducing the cost function during the gradient descent algorithm.

-They tie together the loss function and model parameters by updating the model in response to the output of the loss function.
+They tie together the loss function and model parameters by updating the model in response to the loss function's output.

 Our implementation provides 5 types of optimizers: